 Hourly labor costs in the Euro Area inched 0.1 percent lower year-on-year in the June quarter of 2021, following a downwardly revised 1.3 percent rise in the previous three-month period.
 It was the first decrease in labour costs in the series’ records, amid strong base year effects due to a record surge in the same period last year, when Member States imposed lockdowns.
 Downward pressure came exclusively from wages (-0.4 percent vs 2.1 percent in Q1), while the non-wage component made a slight rebound (0.8 percent vs -1.1 percent).
 Across economic activities, the largest downfall was recorded in accommodation and food services (-4.5 percent vs 5.7 percent), followed by transportation and storage (-1.8 percent vs 0.5 percent). source: EUROSTAT

 Labour Costs in the Euro Area averaged 99.10 points from 2009 until 2021, reaching an all time high of 116.60 points in the fourth quarter of 2020 and a record low of 83.40 points in the first quarter of 2009.
 This page provides the latest reported value for - Euro Area Labour Costs - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Labour Costs in Euro Area is expected to be 103.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in Euro Area to stand at 118.60 in 12 months time.
-In the long-term, the Euro Area Labour Costs is projected to trend around 120.20 Index Points in 2020, according to our econometric models.
+Labour Costs in Euro Area is expected to be 107.63 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Labour Costs is projected to trend around 125.38 points in 2022 and 127.89 points in 2023, according to our econometric models.